Further Revised- 9/15/15

 Ocean Revive/Evergrow Warranty = 1 Year

-The Aqua Illumination SOL Aquarium LEDs use good quality, albeit older generation Cree XP-G 6500K and blue/royal blue XP-E series LEDs (AI does NOT have the patent “rights” to the newest CRee emitters).
+The Aqua Illumination SOL Aquarium LEDs use good quality, albeit older generation Cree XP-G 6500K and blue/royal blue XP-E series LEDs (AI does NOT have the license “rights” to the latest CRee emitters).
 The lenses and over all design is top notch.

 The driver/circuitry is well designed as there is less heat generating heat spikes than some other LEDs using Current Reduction.